-The following table summarizes the fair value and presentation of the interest rate swap in the accompanying consolidated balance sheets as hedging instruments as of December 29, 2013 and December 30, 2012 (in thousands):
+The following table summarizes the fair value and presentation of the interest rate swap in the accompanying consolidated balance sheets as hedging instruments as of December 28, 2014 and December 29, 2013 (in thousands):

 Derivative Liability

-Balance Sheet Location Value at ber 29, 2013 Fair Value at December 30, 2012
+Balance Sheet Location Fair Value at December 28, 2014

-Accrued liabilities \$ 516 \$ 539
+Accrued liabilities \$ 347 \$ 516

-Other non-current liabilities 271 677
+Other non-current liabilities 271

-Total derivatives \$ 787 \$ 1,216
+Total derivatives \$ 347 \$ 787

+.

-The components of accumulated other comprehensive income related to the interest rate swap being used to hedge cash flows as ofDecember 29, 2013 and December 30, 2012 were (in thousands):
+The components of accumulated other comprehensive loss related to the interest rate swap being used to hedge cash flows were immaterial as of December 28, 2014 and December 29, 2013.